 What is a stomach?

 The stomach is the internal organ that digests our food.
-It’s in the centre of the body.
+It sits in the upper part of the abdomen, slightly to the left..
 It’s often referred to as ‘belly’ or ‘tummy’.
 The plural is ‘stomachs’.

 meaning – a big stomach due to eating/drinking too much